Female Hair Loss

 Nonetheless, no matter how it originates, hair thinning and shedding are problems that most females see as signs of aging and of course, distress.
 Hence, the emotional costs of hair fall are great, with severe depression and anxiety topping the list.

 Before we go into details regarding the categories of hair loss in females, a notable difference between baldness patterns in both genders should be kept in mind.
 Do you ever wonder why you never spotted hair loss till you turned 40?
-With the experience and qualifications in General and Cosmetic Surgery, it will be easy for Dr. Agullo and Dr. Palladino to answer this basic question.
+With the experience and qualifications in General and Cosmetic Surgery, it will be easy for Dr. Agullo to answer this basic question.
 As mentioned previously, hair loss in men significantly affects the hairline, making the phenomenon more noticeable.
 In women, however, hair start to fall uniformly from all over the scalp without disturbing the hairline; thereby, staying unnoticeable for many years.

 Causes Of Hair Loss In Females